-(a) Publication of AIPNZ and AIC.
+- (a) Publication of AIPNZ and AIC.
 The AIP Service organisation is required to publish the Aeronautical Publication New Zealand (AIPNZ) and Aeronautical Information Circulars (AIC).
-ICAO Doc 8126 provides guidance material on the preparation of original copy and reproduction of aeronautical information.
+ICAO Doc 8126 provides guidance material on the preparation of original copy and reproduction of aeronautical information. - (a)(1) AIPNZ.

-(a)(1) AIPNZ.
 By definition, the AIPNZ is the aeronautical information publication for New Zealand.
 It is required to contain aeronautical information of a lasting character essential to air navigation.
-The content of the AIPNZ is prescribed in Subpart D of Part 175.
-Further details of the contents of the AIPNZ are contained in Appendix 1 of to this AC.
+The content of the AIPNZ is prescribed in Part 175, Subpart D, Aeronautical

+Information Publication New Zealand.
+Further details of the contents of the AIPNZ are contained in Appendix 1 of this AC.

 (a)(4) AIC.
-Aeronautical information circulars (AICs) are issued whenever it is necessary to promulgate aeronautical information which-
+Aeronautical information circulars (AICs) are issued whenever it is necessary to promulgate aeronautical information which:

-- does not qualify under the requirements of rule 175.151(a) for inclusion in the AIPNZ; or - is not operationally significant to require the issue of a NOTAM.
+- does not qualify under the requirements of rule 175.151(a) for inclusion in the AIPNZ, or - is not operationally significant to require the issue of a NOTAM.